1658 Visscher Map of Africa

 Description

 This is a c.
 1677 second state example of Nicolas Visscher's 1658 map of Africa.
 It is beautifully decorated, with lively cartouches (see below), eleven ships, a brace of flying fish, and a whale.
-Visscher's superb engraving affords a superabundance of detail which reveals a contrast between a strong understanding of Africa' coastal region with a deep ignorance of the interior.
+Visscher's superb engraving affords a superabundance of detail, which reveals a contrast between a strong understanding of Africa's coastal regions and a profound ignorance of the interior.

 The Nile